 We do not oppose maintenance dredging for Mack Point or the implementation of the Dawson Alternative that would achieve 97% of the navigational efficiencies and port improvement objectives of the Corps' mega-dredge, provided maintenance dredging is undertaken carefully, after proper sediment testing, and all dredge spoils are safely disposed at an upland location.
-Your support in advising the Corps, DOT, DEP and BEP against this project as currently proposed is unanimously requested by the members of the Zone D Lobster Council.
+However, the members of the Zone D Lobster Council unanimously oppose the disposal of any dredge spoils in the fertile lobstering grounds of Penobscot Bay and therefore oppose this project as currently proposed.